Wrong size shoes can’t be fixed by changing brands.

 The wrong size is always the wrong size

-One of the problems with wearing shoes too small is that some shoes can feel too, too small.
+One problem with wearing shoes too small is that you lose an accurate sense of what ‘too small’ should feel like.
 A guy wearing size 12 shoes but who should wear a size 14, is unknowingly looking for the best-feeling shoe among a number of too-small options.
 The shoes that he buys don’t fit but they are within an acceptable range of too-small.
 The shoes that he rejects also don’t fit but feel even smaller than the other shoes that don’t fit–they are too, too small.

 That’s why it can appear that you need different sizes in different brands.
 You may think that you need 9.5 in Saucony but 9 in New Balance.
 But it is more likely that you need a size 10, period.
 Both size 9 and 9.5 are too small.
 You simply notice how small in some styles more than you do in others.